 1 tbsp water

-Heat the oil over a high heat.
+Heat the oil over a high heat in a nonstick saute pan with a lid.
 If using, add the bacon to the pan and fry until beginning to brown.

-Add the cabbage, wine, soy sauce, sugar and water to the pan, cover and cook for around 5 minutes until the cabbage has softened.
-Check and cook for a further 3 – 5 minutes depending on how much cabbage you have.
+Add the cabbage, wine, soy sauce and water to the pan, cover and cook for around 5 minutes until the cabbage has softened.
+Jiggle the pan with the lid on from time to time to make sure nothing sticks.
+Check and cook for a further 2 – 4 minutes depending on how much cabbage you have.
 Uncover and cook for a final minute to make sure all the liquid has evaporated.

 Serve with boiled rice as a main course.
-For extra decadence, finish with a fried egg on top.
+For extra decadence, finish with a fried egg on top and/or a liberal dollop of hoisin sauce.